-The LINAC Coherent Light Source (LCLS) fires powerful x-ray laser pulses onto a variety of targets; atoms, molecules, biological structures, etc. Before target destruction, scattered x-ray photons and emitted photons, electrons and ions reveal scales of material struction from microns to Angstroms with dynamics resolved in time from microseconds to attoseconds.
-Divided into two x-ray photon energy regimes, soft (250 eV to 2 keV) and hard (6 keV to 21 keV) various experimental methods use specialized detectors that readout tremendous amounts of data for every of the120 x-ray shots fired per second.
+The LINAC Coherent Light Source (LCLS) fires powerful x-ray laser pulses onto a variety of targets; atoms, molecules, biological structures, etc. Before target destruction, scattered x-ray photons and emitted photons, electrons and ions reveal scales of material structure from microns to Angstroms with dynamics resolved in time from microseconds to attoseconds.
+Divided into two x-ray photon energy regimes, soft (250 eV to 2 keV) and hard (6 keV to 21 keV) various experimental methods use specialized detectors that readout tremendous amounts of data for every of the 120 x-ray shots fired per second.
 These detectors are traditionally charged particle detectors (soft x-ray spectroscopies) and photon detectors (both hard and soft x-ray scattering and photon spectroscopy).
 Such detectors currently produce on the order of TB of raw data per hour.

-The development of Edge Machine Learning for use in the LCLS-II Data Reduction Pipeline will focus on deploying trained inference networks to the FPGAs that are near or ideally directly in the detector electronics.
+The upcoming LCLS-II(-HE) will increase the shot rate from 120 pulses per second to 100 thousand or even up to 1 million pulses per second.
+At these rates, the transfer of raw data, even to local storage farms, is unreasonable if not impossible.
+The development of ultra-low latency, high-throughput Edge Machine Learning (EdgeML) for use in the LCLS-II Data Reduction Pipeline (DRP) will focus on deploying trained inference networks to FPGAs that are near or ideally directly in the detector electronics.
 These inference networks will partially analyze the continuous stream of data, generating veto and categorization meta-data that serves as on-the-fly analysis control switches for later stage analysis before it is sent to the local storage farm.